sefeoglu/CRE_PTM/README.md

-# Evaluating Large Language Models for Continual Relation Extraction in Incremental Task Learning
+# Large Language Models for Continual Relation Extraction

-The results and datasets used in this work are available at [drive](https://drive.google.com/drive/folders/1ev9EBUaDNjTfeIPhUNcFEXthUQ3kAFVZ?usp=drive_link)
+The results and datasets used in this work are available at ...
 ![CRE](https://github.com/sefeoglu/CRE_PTM/blob/master/doc/cre.png)
 **Note** Upon acceptance, trained models will be public on HuggingFace.